Ruff by Hans Norelius/Macaulay Library (ML144437371)

 Example eBird checklist filter.
 Species set at zero year-round (e.g., Common Raven) are flagged on any date, but Barn Swallow is flagged only in winter or when the counts exceed the numbers on the filter (e.g., any count above 50 would be flagged any time of year except April and August-September, when the count thresholds are raised to 75 and 300, respectively)

 These filters are tweaked and updated regularly (even weekly in some regions), allowing flexibility in what sightings are unusual in a region over time.
 If a filter is updated to include new expected counts, all records within that region are passed through the filter again regardless of when the records were submitted.

 eBird volunteer reviewers

-eBird reviewers are birding experts who volunteer their time to manage the filters and review records.
+After records are flagged, they are sent to an eBird reviewer for evaluation. eBird reviewers are birding experts who volunteer their time to manage the filters and review records.
 Reviewers are selected due to their bird expertise, eBird knowledge, and excitement to share both of those things with others.
-It is very important to remember that reviewers are volunteers, and we are incredibly grateful for the hard work they do. eBird would not exist without this team.
+It is very important to remember that reviewers are volunteers, and we are incredibly grateful for the hard work they do. eBird would not exist without this team!